-Braille books are giving kids like Robert the opportunity to read and participate in school.
+The books give children of all abilities the opportunity to read and participate in school.

 Five-year-old Robert was one of the students who received a free Braille book.
 His mum Janice says he usually enjoys listening to audiobooks and was ‘very excited’ to read the Braille books.

-Robert started school at Murrumbeena Primary School this year.
-Janice says he ‘loves school’ so far, especially the specialty lessons like Physical Education, music and Japanese, and has made many new friends.
-'He is learning new things every day,' Janice says.
+She said he ‘loves school’ so far, especially the specialty lessons like Physical Education, music and Japanese, and has made many new friends.
+'He is learning new things every day,' Janice said